ngs-docs/2016-mar-jupyter/2-jupyter-etc.md

 Basically it all works as you'd expect...

-# Moar magic inside notebooks
+# More magic inside notebooks

 Commands: